celinawong21/WF-ML-Model/README.md

      * To address this, ELTV was independently calculated by dividing the CURRENT UNPAID BALANCE by the adjusted housing price.
 The adjusted housing price is determined by applying the change in the Housing Price Index from the loan's origination date to the month of prediction, to the original unpaid balance.

 ## Variable Selection
-* Target variable: is the probablity of default rate
+* Target variable: is the probability of default rate
 * 3 types of input variables
   * **Variables that don't change over time**: CREDIT SCORE, CURRENT LOAN DELINQUENCY STATUS, ORIGINAL INTEREST RATE, PROPERTY TYPE, LOAN PURPOSE, SELLER NAME, FIRST TIME HOMEBUYER FLAG, OCCUPANCY STATUS
-  * **Variables that change over time**: CURRENT ACTUAL UPB, LOAN AGE, STIMATED LOAN TO VALUE (ELTV)
+  * **Variables that change over time**: CURRENT ACTUAL UPB, LOAN AGE, ESTIMATED LOAN TO VALUE (ELTV)
-  * **Variables that change over time and predict for the future**: CURRENT INTEREST RATE, UNEMPLOYMENT RATE, INFLATION RATE, HOUSING PRICE INDEX
+  * **Variables that change over time and predict the future**: CURRENT INTEREST RATE, UNEMPLOYMENT RATE, INFLATION RATE, HOUSING PRICE INDEX
-    * Macroeconomic variables such as inflation, Home Price Index (HPI), and unemployment are loaded from third party sources.
+    * Macroeconomic variables such as inflation, Home Price Index (HPI), and unemployment are loaded from third-party sources.
     * HPI is used nationally to accommodate null values at the state level.

 ### Data Dictionary